Bachelor of Science in Actuarial Science

-Strong math skills and an interest in math ensure a solid foundation for your career as an actuary.
+Strong mathematics skills and interest in mathematical applications, statistics, economics and finance ensure a solid foundation for your career as an actuary.

 UT Dallas’ School of Natural Sciences and Mathematics offers degree programs for undergraduate and graduate students in biology, chemistry, geosciences, mathematics and physics.
 In addition to regular coursework, undergraduates are encouraged to participate in research alongside the faculty and graduate students.
 From the world-renowned Alan G. MacDiarmid NanoTech Institute, headed by Dr. Ray Baughman, to the William B. Hanson Center for Space Sciences — where Dr. John Hoffman helped discover water on Mars — the science education at UT Dallas is a hands-on, high quality experience for undergraduates and graduate students alike.

 The UTeach Dallas program offers students the opportunity to complete the requirements for high school teacher certification along with their regular BS or BA degrees.

 - Six departments.

 - More than 3,200 students.

 - Faculty include a Nobel Prize winner and a member of the National Academy of Engineering.